KaisTahar/dqLib/README.md

 Acknowledgment: This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: 01ZZ1911R, FKZ-01ZZ1911R

 ## Data Quality Metrics and Reports
 - `dqLib` provides functions for creating specific reporting scripts that enable user to select desired DQ dimensions, indicators and parameters.
-The DQ reports provide adequate information to find the data quality violations and the causes of these violations. `dqLib` also enables annual assessments of desired DQ metrics.
+The DQ reports provide adequate information to find the data quality violations and the causes of these violations.
+- `dqLib` also enables annual assessments of selected DQ metrics.
 The following DQ metrics are already implemented:

   | Dimension  | DQ Indicator |
   | ------------- | ------------- |